A naturally occurring radioactive gas, radon can affect all kinds of properties. It is colorless…

 Modern technology and high training standards mean that safety records are better than ever today, but when cranes are involved, safety should never be taken for granted.
-As loads have become bigger and sites more complex, the need to create a platform for safety standards and accepted practice that took modern innovation into account was noted by OSHA at the start of this decade.
-Today, we have a thoroughly modern safety system designed by OSHA that recognizes the risks such large cranes and loads represent and provides the operating practices that best minimizes those risks.
+As loads have become bigger and sites more complex, the need to create a platform for safety standards and accepted practices that took modern innovation into account was noted by OSHA at the start of this decade.
+Today, we have a thoroughly modern safety system designed by OSHA that recognizes the risks such large cranes and loads represent and provides the operating practices that best minimize those risks.

-Central to those safety standards is training, with operators of cranes requiring certified by an accredited crane operator testing organization for the size of crane they are using.
+Central to those safety standards is training, with operators of cranes requiring certification by an accredited crane operator testing organization for the size of crane they are using.
 In practice, with relatively few such organizations, this means passing a National Commission for the Certification of Crane Operators (NCCCO) training program.
 These are held by accredited teaching facilities, offering complete training courses culminating in NCCCO written and practical exams.
 Additionally, OSHA has also detailed Rigger/Signalperson training and standards that work in conjunction with their operator processes.

-OSHA takes the view that well-trained operators, riggers and signal staff operate in a safer way when on site in normal circumstances, but are also trained to recognize risks and take steps to avoid them, and are able to maintain a higher safety standard even in difficult situations.
-They have been proven correct too, and while the changes in regulations in 2010 did cause some concern in the industry, the better performance and safety today has shown the value of those changes over time.
+OSHA takes the view that well-trained operators, riggers, and signal staff operate in a safer way when on site in normal circumstances, but are also trained to recognize risks and take steps to avoid them, and are able to maintain a higher safety standard even in difficult situations.
+They have been proven correct too, and while the changes in regulations in 2010 did cause some concern in the industry, the better performance and safety today have shown the value of those changes over time.

 Here at ATS, we offer a comprehensive NCCCO training program that covers every aspect of crane operation and OSHA regulation compliance.
 We also have a rigger/signalperson program available that covers all aspects of OSHA regulation as well as NCCCO Rigger 1 and 2 programs as well.